 The phrase “hymns which they recite” is particularly interesting.
-The pagan official Pliny used the same phrase (Latin carmen dicere).
-Does it suggest that hymns were spoken rather than sung?
+The pagan official Pliny (see my last post) uses the same Latin phrase, carmen dicere.
+Does this suggest that hymns were spoken rather than sung?
 Philo suggests that singing happened but still uses “recite”.
 Historian Ralph Martin has studied this phrase in a number of historical contexts and you can find his article here.

 We could usefully bring in Augustine of Hippo here, who in the 4th century described church singing in Alexandria as more like speaking than singing.
 Augustine himself, incidentally, was in favour of liberated praise and wrote some beautiful lines in praise of dancing (though with no mention of instruments).